 another complete novel and get it published.
 So here I am, with (so far)

-four five six seven quite a few of them plus a novella and a children's book under my belt.
+four five six seven quite a few of them plus a novella, a short story collection, and a children's book under my belt.

 Among my influences and inspirations as a writer are (in no particular order) J R R Tolkien, C S Lewis, Isaac Asimov, Arthur C Clarke, Ursula K Le Guin, David Eddings, Stephen Donaldson, Douglas Adams, Terry Pratchett, Susan Cooper, David Brin, Kim Stanley Robinson, Alastair Reynolds, Monty Python, Blackadder, The Goon Show, Doctor Who and Blake's Seven.

 Apart from writing, my main claim to fame is that I